-- Tell us about your poem in Volume 20.
+Tell us about your fiction piece “The Ferryman” in Volume 22.
 How did it come to be?

 This short story about a group of Asian American friends (from all different cultural and ethnic backgrounds) is one of a dozen or so that I’ve had for some time.
 They are interlinked stories, so the characters do reappear throughout the collection.
 I put the stories away several years back because, at the time, no one – the editors and publishers I showed them to, at least – seemed interested in these people and their lives.
 But more to your question, it’s not always clear where something comes from.
 I do remember I was bartending and working in a homeless shelter around the time I first started working on them.
 And bars and shelters and halfway houses factor into a number of the stories.

 What excites you as a writer?
 What turns you off, makes you turn away or stop reading a piece of writing?

 The possibility of being transported and changed molecularly always excites me.
 Every new book I pick up has the possibility of doing that.
 As I’ve noted elsewhere, sometimes, if things aren’t going well with the writing, I’ll start reading a book that I truly admire and also can’t get into.
 After reading for a while, my mind gets pitched into the perfect state for a new creative act.
 My mind feels cleansed.
 I suspect this is connected to my fundamental reverence for books, which at some irrational level I feel are all sacred.
 Someone was, at some level, having a sacred conversation with themselves, or, more precisely, trying to resolve a quarrel deep within and employing sacred methods in the creation of this book.
 And so, when I’m reading a book I truly admire but never manages to capture me, the world just feels slightly off.
 I go into a mode of needing to make what I’m doing on my own page work, to try to get things back into some sort of alignment.
 So even the books that I can’t get into are sometimes incredibly useful.

 What was an early experience that led to you becoming a writer?